MrPixle2022/Documentaion/Js/Raw/Console.md

 ```javascript
 console.error(msg)
 ```
-the error function is used to show an error massege in the console
+the error function is used to show an error massage in the console

 <hr>